 We will tell you all about it!

-Rio Dulce is a very enjoyable place to travel to, as long as you take into account what it is.
+Rio Dulce is a very enjoyable place to travel to, as long as you take in account what it is.

 We read some reviews of other travelers who didn’t fully enjoy their visit to this place.
 In my opinion, this is not entirely true, if you inform yourself before you go!